Evens1sen/CS309-SUSTech-Store-Backend/README.md

 First create database **mmall** in mysql, and running the **mmall.sql** to create tables.

-The configure file is at src/main/resources/application.yml.
+The configuration file is at src/main/resources/application.yml.
 You can change the password as your own password.
 ```
 spring:
   datasource: